Why ADHD Children Aren’t Cooperative

 Are you yelling at or demotivating your ADHD child?

 Yelling is a huge DEmotivator.
 I mean, think about it – did someone yelling at you or nagging you ever inspire you to greatness?
 Kids HATE yelling and nagging.
 It demoralizes them.
+The #1 complaint kids have about their parents is that parents yell too much.
 Kids want to please their parents and knowing that you’re disappointed is painful for them.

 Here are some other demotivators: